Letters from John Hardie to his family, 1917-1918 - Part 4

 going, I reached the first dressing

-station, which was a German fill
+station - which was a German hill

-box that had gent been captured
+box that had been captured.

 I had intended to get my wound

-dressed there, but what I paw there
+dressed there, but what I saw there

 was the cause of me going on, as